DerGuru/The-Resonant/New Chapters/Part2/P2-10_Malveks_Agent.md

 "For a while," Elyra said.
 "But eventually, capability becomes visible.
 You can't hide indefinitely."

 "So what do we do?"
-Jason asked.
+Jason asked, urgency creeping into his voice.

 "You get better.
 Faster.
 More competent.
 Until the cost of containing you exceeds the benefit."
-Elyra's expression was grim.
+Elyra's gaze was intense, boring into Jason's.
 "Malvek respects strength.
 Not power—strength.
 Competence.
 Control.
 If you demonstrate those qualities, he'll leave you alone.
 Or try to recruit you more aggressively."

 "And if we're not strong enough?"

 "Then you accept his offer.
 Or you run.
 Or you get contained."
-She shrugged.
+She shrugged, a rare display of uncertainty crossing her features.
 "Those are your options.
 Choose wisely."

-They sat in heavy silence.
+They sat in heavy silence, the weight of the decision pressing down on them.

-Finally, Milo said, "We keep training.
+Finally, Milo said, breaking the tension, "We keep training.
 We get better.
 And we plan for the possibility that someday, we'll have to negotiate from a position we don't have yet."

-"Agreed," Lina said.
+"Agreed," Lina said, her expression serious.

-Jason looked at the card in his hand.
-Thomas Reeves.
-Just a name.
-Just a number.
+Jason looked at the card in his hand, then tossed it onto the table with a dismissive flick of his wrist.
+"We do this our way.
+We train.

-But behind it: the weight of institutional power.
-The threat of containment.
-The promise of safety in exchange for freedom.

-He tore the card in half.
-Then quarters.
-Let the pieces fall to the table.

-"We do this our way," he said.
-"We train.
 We learn.
 We become competent enough that they can't afford to move against us.
 And we don't compromise."

-Elyra picked up one of the card pieces, examined it.
+Elyra picked up one of the card pieces, examined it closely as if searching for hidden meanings.
 "Brave.
 Possibly stupid.
 But brave."

-"Stupid's been working so far," Milo said with a weak grin.
+"Stupid's been working so far," Milo said, a weak grin breaking the tension.

 "Then let's keep it stupid," Lina said.
 "And hope we get smart before it kills us."

-They resumed training.
+With a newfound determination, they resumed their training.
 Harder than before.
 More focused.

 Because now they had a deadline.